 Must-sees 📸 A trip to the arcade is the perfect way to spend an afternoon in Scarborough, and strolls on the South Beach with a chippy in hand come highly recommended by us here at The Yorkshireman.

-3. For peace and quiet: Saltburn-by-the-Sea
+3. Saltburn-by-the-Sea Beach: For peace and quiet

 The resort offers far less in terms of attractions, but what it’s rich in is friendly local businesses, coastal beauty and bags full of beautiful nature.
-From the historic cliff tramway, to the lovely Valley Gardens, there’s plenty to take in on a summer stroll around Saltburn.
+From the historic cliff tramway to the lovely Valley Gardens, there’s plenty to take in on a summer stroll around Saltburn.

 Must-sees 📸 The Victorian cliff-lift is one of the most unique features here in Saltburn, but nothing beats a walk down the pier with some chips while taking in the sea views and watching the local surfers.

-4. For charm: Robin Hood’s Bay
+4. Robin Hood’s Bay: For charm

-Just six miles South of famous Whitby, Robin Hood Bay shares the same red-roofed charm as Whitby, but offers a quieter, quainter experience.
+Just six miles South of famous Whitby, Robin Hood Bay shares the same red-roofed charm as Whitby but offers a quieter, quainter experience.
 The fishing village has long been safe from development, meaning that each cottage is as charming as the next, with cobbled streets at every turn making it a photographer’s dream.

 Sure, there’s much less variety in comparison to other seaside resorts, however, Robin Hood’s Bay offers a unique view of a fisherman’s life in Yorkshire, with a number of cafes, pubs and a couple of fish and chip shops to try our while you’re there.